cagostino/galaxy-ds/README.md

 # bpt_bias

 Programs and scripts for carrying out research related to bias in AGN selection methods.
-Main program is matchgal_gsw2.py .
+Main script is matchgal_gsw2.py which runs a variety of the other ones.